matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 ### Snooping administrators (user homeserver)

+This is an attack assuming that a homeserver administrator is attempting to deanonymize abuse reports from a user on their homeserver.

 Consider the following case:

 - homeserver compromised.org is administered by an evil administrator Marvin;
 - user @alice:compromised.org is a member of Community Room _CR_;
 - user @alice:compromised.org posts an abuse report against @bob:somewhere.org as DM to the Routing Bot;
 - Marvin can witness that @alice:compromised.org has sent a message to the Routing Bot but cannot witness the contents of the message (assuming encryption);
-- as @alice:compromised.org is a member of _CR_, Marvin can witness when @bob:somewhere.org is kicked/banned,
-    even if _CR_ is encrypted;
+- as @alice:compromised.org is a member of _CR_, Marvin can witness when @bob:somewhere.org is kicked/banned, even if _CR_ is encrypted;
 - Marvin can deduce that @alice:compromised.org has denounced @bob:somewhere.org.

 This is BAD.
 However, this is better as the current situation in which Marvin can directly read the report posted by @alice:compromised.org using the reporting API.
 Furthermore, this problem will not show up in Matrix P2P.